MicrosoftDocs/well-architected/well-architected/saas-isv/usage-monitoring-billing.md

 ### Design considerations

-- **Identify cost optimization opportunities.** Your cost model, aligned with growth plans, can help you identify high or increasing costs to optimize.
+- **Identify cost optimization opportunities.** Your cost model, aligned with growth plans, can help you identify high or increasing costs that you can optimize.
 It can also set customer budgets for ongoing monitoring.
 Starting with the largest costs, look for opportunities to optimize.

-- **Share resources among customers.** This approach can help you gain cost efficiency.
+- **Share resources among customers.** This approach can help you improve cost efficiency.
 For example, you might use shared multitenant infrastructure for the front end and dedicated infrastructure for the back-end data layer.

     > [!NOTE]
     > Ensure that you can manage both shared and dedicated usage, mitigate noisy neighbor issues, and meet data residency and other customer constraints.
 In some cases, it might not be appropriate to share resources.
 You might instead need to deploy dedicated infrastructure for each customer by using the [Deployment Stamps pattern](/azure/architecture/patterns/deployment-stamp).